 react to the slightest frustration or disappointment, by hating

 you!
-As soon as their immediate upset passes, they revert to loving
+As soon as their immediate upset passes, they'll revert to

-you again.
-Their feelings and perceptions of you can shift on a
+loving you again.
+Their feelings and perceptions of you can shift

 this love you/hate you phenomenon is referred to as 'splitting.'

-fan of 'Oldies' music, you might remember this song from the late
+a fan of 'Oldies' music, you might remember this song from the

-Foundations.
-It was upbeat and fun, but the lyrics say
+by The Foundations.
+It was upbeat and fun, but the lyrics